-- (i) that the foreign company knows, or has reasonable grounds to believe, as the case may be (A) that the foreign company has no registrable controller; or (B) that the foreign company has a registrable controller but has not been able to identify the registrable controller; and - (ii) that each director with executive control and each CEO of the foreign company is taken to be a registrable controller of the foreign company; and - (b) the particulars of each director with executive control and each CEO of the foreign company.
+- 5.3.3 This means that the foreign company must enter the following in its register of registrable controllers: - (i) A note starting - a.
+That the foreign company knows, or has reasonable grounds to believe, as the case may be - (A) that the foreign company has no registrable controller; or (B) that the foreign company has a registrable controller but has not been able to identify the registrable controller; and - b.
+That each director with executive control and each CEO of the foreign company is taken to be a registrable controller of the foreign company; and - (ii) The particulars of each director with executive control and each CEO of the foreign company.

-The particulars of a director with executive control or CEO are:
+5.3.4 The particulars of a director with executive control or CEO are: